 Keep in mind that contact resistance specifications on data sheets represent an initial value.
 This value can change over time, depending on operating conditions.

 Using Contact Resistance Measurements

-With contact resistance measurements in hand, you can diagnose the most common causes of relay failure, including:
+With contact resistance measreuments in hand, you can diagnose the most common causes of Relay failure, including the following:

-- Contamination.
-In industrial environments, contamination routinely interferes with the operation of the relay’s contact.
-Contaminants, which can include oxidation films or foreign particles, tend to produce contact resistance readings that are either high or unstable.
+- Contamination, in industrial environments, routinely interferes with the operation of the Relay’s contact.
+Contaminants, which can include oxidation films or foreign particles, tend to produce contact resistance readings that are either high, or unstable.
 Contamination commonly happens during extended periods of storage, usage in high temperature and humidity environments, as well as low load conditions of use.